huyle73/SE05-Nhom23/README.md

 ```

 #### Data
-- Data raw: are files that have been sorted into files containing the subject and question answer of each topic.
+- Data raw: are files that have been sorted into files containing the subjects, questions and answers of each topic.

 - Dataset: The `intents.json` file contains all data of raw data that has been broken down by subject and questions and answers that appropriate with context.